xdslproject/training-intro/practical/three/exercise_three.md

         # Create our parallel operation and replace the for loop with this
         parallel_loop=None # Needs to be completed!
 ```

+The method _match_and_rewrite_ defined as `def match_and_rewrite(self, for_loop: scf.For, rewriter: PatternRewriter)` will be called whenever the IR walker encounters a node which is of type _scf.For_.
+This is the argument _for_loop_ to the method, which we can then manipulate as required by the transformation

 If we look at line 55 of [src/for_to_parallel.py](https://github.com/xdslproject/training-intro/blob/main/practical/src/for_to_parallel.py), which is `block_arg_types=[] # Needs to be completed!`, we need to provide the two types of the left and right hand sides as arguments to the block.
 These are _block_arg_op.typ_ and _other_arg.typ_ respectively, and each should be a member of the list (with a comma separating them).